+Following the substantial increase in oil prices in 1979/80, the 1981 Budget introduced a new tax called Supplementary Petroleum Duty (SPD), at a rate of 20% (Great Britain, 1981, S. 122: 5).
 With the introduction of SPD, there was thus a combination of taxes on oil and gas production during the period 1980-1981, and UK North Sea oil taxation became extremely complex and unstable.
-The instability of the petroleum fiscal regime arose from the fact that there were nine major changes over the period 1975-1982.iv It was so complex because of multiple applications and exemptions (see Garnaut and Clunies Ross, 1983: 276-293).
-In 1982 four separate taxes were being levied simultaneously: royalties at 12.5%, PRT at 70%, SPD at 20%, and RFCT at 52%.
-This combination of taxes meant that the UK government received an ATR of 89.9% of the final revenues (output) of UK oil and gas resources (66.4% from non-PRT-paying fields).v On 31st December, 1982, SPD was replaced by another tax called Advanced Petroleum Revenue Tax (APRT).
-These tax reforms brought the ATR down to 89.5% (58% for non-PRT-paying fields).This ATR did not last long as the rate of PRT was further increased to 75% (Great Britain, 1982, S.132); and this increase this driven the ATR up to 91.6% (66.4% from non-PRT-paying fields).
+The instability of the petroleum fiscal regime arose from the fact that there were nine major changes over the period 1975-1982.iii It was so complex because of multiple applications and exemptions; four separate taxes were being levied simultaneously: royalties at 12.5%, Petroleum Revenue Tax at 70%, Supplementary Petroleum Duty at 20%, and Corporation Tax at 52%.
+This combination of taxes meant that, over this period, the UK government received a total marginal tax take of 89.9% of the final revenues (output) of UK oil and gas resources (66.4% from non-PRT-paying fields).iv On 31st December, 1982, the rate of PRT was further increased to 75% (Great Britain, 1982, S.132); this brought the marginal tax rate up to 91.6 % (66.4 % from non-PRT-paying fields).